Acholi people: Acholi Religious Leaders' Peace Initiative

 In January 1986, the junta government of Gen. Tito Okello-Lutwa in Uganda was overthrown by Museveni and his NRA rebels.
 Tito and Bazilio, who were Acholi by tribe, fled the country into exile.
 Soon after, the NRM started pacifying the northern region, which is home to several ethnics, including the Acholi and Lango.

 The attempt to pacify the Northern Uganda was carried out recklessly with much brutality and unprofessionalism from the NRA soldiers and government.
 This resulted in resistance building up in the region and soon a host of rebel groups sprang up in the north.
 Most prominent among them was the Uganda People's Army (UPA) in Teso and Lango sub region, the West Nile Bank Frontiers (WNBF) in the West Nile region, the Uganda People's Democratic Army, the Holy Spirit Movement and the LRA in the Acholi region.
 These rebellions sprung up in defiance and from disapproval of the conduct and legitimacy of the new NRA government.

 Some of the groups in Acholi, like the UPDA, detested the Museveni regime because it had overthrown the government in which they served.
 They were also against the power consolidation approach of the NRA, which included mass arrest, torturing, killing, cattle raiding, food crop destruction, and looting and burning of villages.

 The NRA managed to defeat all the rebel groups except the LRA which culminated in a 20-year conflict.
 At the peak of the conflict, 90% of the Acholi population moved into IDP camps designed as protected villages.
 The camps caused misery and suffering—with a conservative death toll of 1,000 people a week.
 Conservative approaches estimates that at least 300,000 people died in the conflict that extended into the Sudan, Congo and Central African Republic.

 In popular culture

 In 2012 the American charity Invisible Children produced a documentary about the LRA.
 The documentary was met with mixed reactions, with many people familiar with the situation dubbing it a shallow and money-grabbing scheme.
-However, it successfully popularised the LRA in the West.
+However, it successfully popularized the LRA in the West.

 In 2016, the multi award-winning film, A Brilliant Genocide was produced.
 It was filmed by Australian director Ebony Butler, Simon Hardwidge and Ugandan author Frey Onen.
 The documentary focused on the unofficial discourse of the LRA war and it was largely critical of the Ugandan government role in the LRA war.
+The Acholi people have many proverbs and each have a distinct meaning.